abatchelor/awellchartedpath/_posts/2018-02-11-Surat-Thani.md

 In the morning, I had to be at the Seatran Bus Terminal by 8:30am, so I had a quick hotel breakfast and used my first Grab Car (an Singapore-based alternative to Uber) to get there smoothly.

-**Second Stay:** Walk in from bus stop, supply up, dinner on the promenade, await Amy, head to bus station

-I arrived from Koh Phangan a little after 3pm, enjoyed the slightly-cooler weather on my milelong walk from the bus stop to my hotel, and then got right to re-living the things I liked about my first stay.
+**Second Stay:** I arrived from Koh Phangan a little after 3pm, enjoyed the slightly-cooler weather on my milelong walk from the bus stop to my hotel, and then got right to re-living the things I liked about my first stay.
 I had another iced chocolate milk to cool off, and then for dinner headed back to the waterfront promenade and had another lovely, relaxing meal.
 Now I'm waiting for Amy to appear at the hotel so we can head off to Krabi and our _west_ coast of Thailand adventures.

 ## <i class="fa fa-check-square" aria-hidden="true" style="color:#2495C4;"></i> Where I Stayed